What is the Significance of the ADA Seal of Approval?

 The value in buying a dental product bearing the Seal of Acceptance is that it can give you confidence in the product— in its safety, effectiveness, and knowing that the promotional claims about the product is truthful.
 That is one significant difference between a product that is ADA approved and one that is FDA (Food and Drug Administration) approved.
 For example, though both require that toothpastes meet certain requirements for product ingredients and claims, the FDA does not conduct extensive laboratory tests to verify compliance like the American Dental Association does.

-Using ADA approved dental products, along with regularly visiting your dentist for professional check-ups and cleanings are great ways to keep your teeth and gums healthy.
-Contact us today for your next Columbia, SC, dental hygiene appointment and discover what modern smile-enhancing options are available for your smile.
+Using ADA approved dental products, along with regularly visiting your professional dentist for check-ups and cleanings are great ways to keep your teeth and gums healthy.
+Contact our dental team today for your next Columbia, SC, dental hygiene appointment and discover what modern smile-enhancing options are available for your smile.

 Do you look for the ADA seal when you are shopping for dental products?